 I commend Birkenstock and I think other brands should follow suit.
 Then again everyone isn’t willing to lose it all as I’ve done by breaking down my business and trying to rebuild it without Amazon.

-The ARCH network is unlike other sneakerhead sites.
-ARCH is a more informative look into sneaker culture.
+AHN is unlike other sneaker sites.
+AHN is a more informative look into sneaker culture.
 By presenting information about the business of sportswear through marketing analysis, updates on stock prices and introductions to new brands and styles, the site is easily distinguished from the everyday site only giving you release dates.